 Travelers Insurance asserts a distinction that no other auto insurance company can.
 They claim to have written the first car insurance policy in America – way back in 1897.
 Today, Travelers is a full-service insurance company, offering policies for personal, business, and specialty applications.
 They operate across the U.S., plus in several other countries around the world.

-Our ranking of auto insurance companies shows Travelers in a position near the top of the list.
-Customer service during the claims process was a highlight for Travelers in the study.
-Few respondents gave the company low marks for their service.
+Our ranking of auto insurance companies shows Travelers in a position near the bottom of the list.
+Customer service during the claims process and the resolution of claims were weaker points for Travelers in the study than they were for other insurance companies.
 When it comes to value, fewer customers gave the company high marks, with only about two-thirds of customers being satisfied or very satisfied.
-Almost two-thirds of Travelers customers would recommend the company to someone seeking car insurance.
+More than two-thirds of Travelers customers would recommend the company to someone seeking car insurance.

 The company's representative rates for the young adult driver profiles in our survey aren’t the lowest in our analysis, but they’re still comparatively affordable.
 The young adult female profile in our study has a representative rate of $1,282 per year, while our sample male customer profile gets a study premium price of $1,372.
 Both representative rates are about $180 per year lower than the average of the nine companies whose rates we studied for our young adult driver profiles.